krahets/hello-algo/en/docs/chapter_dynamic_programming/edit_distance_problem.md

 <p align="center"> Figure 14-27 &nbsp; Example data for edit distance </p>

 **The edit distance problem can be naturally explained using the decision tree model**.
-Strings correspond to tree nodes, and a round of decision (one edit operation) corresponds to an edge of the tree.
+Strings correspond to tree nodes, and each edit operation corresponds to an edge in the tree.

 As shown in Figure 14-28, without restricting operations, each node can branch into many edges, with each edge corresponding to one operation, meaning there are many possible paths to transform `hello` into `algo`.